-Either the number of source nodes is kept constant or it grows proportionally to network size N. The dependence of the accuracy on the network size has been a major topic in Medo et al. (2020).
-They show that the random neighbor rule's expected accuracy slowly converges to 0.5 (equivalently, in their terms the rule's consistency convergences to 0) as N grows when the number of source nodes is constant.
-When $N_S \sim N$, the expected accuracy of the random neighbor rule quickly approaches a limit value greater than 0.5.
+We finally analyze how results scale when network size N becomes larger.
+To focus on the effect of growing network size only, we keep mean degree fixed.
+We consider two settings.
+Either the number of source nodes is kept constant or it grows proportionally to network size N.16 When $N_S \sim N$, the expected accuracy of the random neighbor rule quickly approaches a limit value greater than 0.5.
 We now explore accuracy of the shortest path rule in comparison to the random neighbor rule for growing N with simulations.
-We also include results for the Bayesian rule, although this exercise is limited, as the rule's computational complexity restricts our simulations to $N \leq 20$.
-We focus our discussion on settings with r, q > 0.5, where there is at least some opportunity to learn.
+(We also include results for the Bayesian rule, although this exercise is limited, as the rule's computational complexity restricts our simulations to $N \leq 20$.)

-Figure 8 shows the mean accuracy against the network size for several settings of q and r, using Erdös-Rényi random networks with mean degree z = 5.
+Fig. 8 shows the mean accuracy against the network size for several settings of q and r, using Erdös-Rényi random networks with mean degree z = 5.
 Comparing the different panels, mean accuracy in the top row is slightly lower than in the middle row because it has a lower signal quality of q = 0.9 (versus q = 1), while link reliability is r = 0.9 in both.
-Accuracy in the bottom row is lower than in the middle row because it has a lower link reliability r = 0.7 (versus r = 0.9), while signal quality is perfect, i.e. q = 1, in both.
+Accuracy in the bottom row is lower than in the middle row because it has a lower link reliability r = 0.7 (versus r = 0.9), while signal quality is perfect, i.e., q = 1, in both.

-Besides confirming the previously reported results for the random neighbor rule (Medo et al., 2020), there are a number of observations to make from Figure 8.
-First, the shortest path rule performs significantly better than the random neighbor rule, in particular when there are several source nodes ($N_S = 5$, middle column) or when the number of source nodes grows with the number of nodes ($N_S = N/10$, right column).
+Besides confirming the previously reported results for the random neighbor rule [22], there are a number of observations to make from Fig. 8.
+First, the shortest path rule performs significantly better than the random neighbor rule, in particular when there are several source nodes ($N_s = 5$, middle column) or when the number of source nodes grows with the number of nodes ($N_s = N/10$, right column).
 This confirms Results 1 and 2 from above.